United States Fleet Activities Yokosuka: U.S. Navy base

 On 5 October 1973, USS Midway, with Carrier Air Wing Five and her accompanying task group, put into Yokosuka, marking the first forward deployment of a complete carrier task group in a Japanese port.
 This was the result of an accord reached on 31 August 1972 between the U.S. and Japan.
 In addition to the morale factor of dependents housed along with the crew in a foreign port, the move had strategic significance because it facilitated the continuous positioning of three carriers in the Far East at a time when the economic situation demanded the reduction of carriers in the fleet.

 In August 1991, Midway departed Yokosuka and was replaced by Independence as the forward-deployed carrier in Yokosuka.
 In August 1998, Kitty Hawk relieved Independence as the 7th Fleet forward-based carrier.

 On 1 December 2005, the U.S. Navy announced that in 2008 Kitty Hawk would be replaced by the nuclear-powered Nimitz-class aircraft carrier George Washington.
 A U.S. Navy spokesman said the decision was a mutual agreement between the United States and Japan.
 Hiroyuki Hosoda, spokesman for Japan's government, said, "We believe that the change (of the carriers) will lead to maintaining the solid presence of the U.S. Navy and contribute to keeping Japan's security and international peace into the future."
 On 25 September 2008, George Washington arrived in Yokosuka, making it the only forward-deployed, nuclear-powered aircraft carrier in the U.S. Navy.

 In recent years, a number of high-profile international incidents involving U.S. sailors occurred around the base.
 The most notable were two murders which occurred in 2006 and 2008.
-The first was committed by Airman William Oliver Reese, who beat to death 56-year-old Yokosuka woman Yoshie Sato and stole the equivalent of $130 from her purse.
-The second murder was committed by Seaman Olantunbosun Ugbogu, a Nigerian citizen who had joined the U.S. Navy, but had not yet received citizenship.
+The latter was a murder committed by Seaman Olantunbosun Ugbogu, a Nigerian citizen who had joined the U.S. Navy, but had not yet received citizenship.
 Ugbogu stabbed a taxi driver to death in order to avoid paying a $200 fare, which he had incurred returning from Tokyo.
 He had been stationed aboard the guided missile cruiser USS Cowpens (CG-63), but was absent without leave at the time of the murder and considered a deserter.
 Both murders resulted in the U.S. Navy severely restricting the liberty of all sailors in the fleet.

 Personnel and ships from the base assisted with Operation Tomodachi following and during the March 2011 Tōhoku earthquake and tsunami and Fukushima I nuclear accidents.
 During the crisis, around 3,000 U.S. family members left the base, preferring to be outside Japan during a time of uncertainty.